An extremal property of the symmetric decreasing rearrangement: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the Perspectives on Research In Science \& Mathematics (PRISM) program at Longwood University for its support.
-SH would also like to thank Michael Roysdon and Sudan Xing for the discussions.
+SH would like to thank Michael Roysdon and Sudan Xing for the discussions.
+We are also indebted to the anonymous referee(s) for their careful reading of the manuscript and many helpful suggestions.

 {\sc Department of Mathematics \& Computer Science, Longwood University, U.S.A.}

 {\it E-mail address:} {\tt hoehnersd@longwood.edu; jlia.novaes@live.longwood.edu}